Burn-E99/AngularJS-Pong-Addon/README.md

 - Bootstrap

 # How to Install
-1.Add the PongAddon folder to your root folder for any website.
+1. Add the PongAddon folder to your root folder for any website.
-2.Edit SetupPong.js to reference your AngularJS App 3.Paste the following code into the end of your header
+2. Edit SetupPong.js to reference your AngularJS App
+3. Paste the following code into the end of your header
 ```html
   <link rel="stylesheet" type="text/css" href="PongAddon/pong.css" />
   <script type="text/javascript" src="PongAddon/SetupPong.js"></script>